frnmst/md-toc/docs/markdown_specification.rst

 Indentation
 ```````````

-- ``github``:
+- ``github``: list indentation with this parser is always based on the

-  List indentation with this parser is always based on the previous state, as
+  previous state, as stated in the GitHub Flavored Markdown document, at
-  stated in the GitHub Flavored Markdown document, at section 5.2:
+  section 5.2:

     "The most important thing to notice is that the position of the text after the
     list marker determines how much indentation is needed in subsequent blocks in